emmanuelobrien/EasyProbe/README.md

 # Time delay in ms for debouncing probe switch.
 Try to keep the value as low as possible.
 Recommended values between 2 and 20 ms.
 DEBOUNCE_TIME = 10

+# Configure the switch of your probe tool.
+0 = NO (normally open), 1 = NC (normally closed)
+# Note: The probe signal LED must turn from green to red when you touch the probe tip
+PROBE_SWITCH = 0
 ```

 ### 3) Edit your POSTGUI HAL